 AHAKISTA (Atha Ciste):

 Ahakista is located approximately half way along the Sheep's Head Peninsula between Kilcrohane and Durrus.
 It is a pretty wooded coastal village that has a deep and sheltered harbour that is home to both fishing and pleasure boats.

-Ahakista has 2 pubs, a restaurant, an art gallery with cafe and gardens, a B&B, a working pier, a small beach, a primary school and a church.
+Ahakista has 2 pubs (one with a restaurant), an art gallery with cafe and gardens, a B&B, a working pier, a small beach, a primary school and a church.
 The Bantry to Kilcrohane bus passes through Ahakista on Tuesdays and Thursdays.
 It also has a rowing club and the annual August bank holiday regatta and Graham Norton hosted table quiz should not be missed.

 DURRUS (Durras or Dubh-Ros):

 Durrus village is a lively place with a shop, bars, restaurants and B&B's.
-There are 2 primary schools, a pre-school, an award winning garden (open to the public), 2 churches, a community field and hall and a children's playground with tennis court.
+There are 2 primary schools, a pre-school, an award winning garden (open to the public), 2 churches, a community field, a community hall, a community centre and a children's playground with tennis court.
 There is daily transportation to the secondary schools in Bantry and Schull and a rural transport bus to Bantry on Tuesdays and Thursdays.
 It also has a thriving 'Mens' Shed' group and men's choir, an athletic club and is the home ground of the Muntir Bhaire GAA club that serves the Peninsula.